UPMARKET FICTION: Controversial?

 Rose’s Will is no Odyssey, but I’ve held it to a higher standard.
 Am I not entitled to use the term to describe it?
 What do you think?

-EDIT: Here’s a link to an article by Chuck Sambuchino.
+EDIT: Here’s a link to an by Chuck Sambuchino.
 I met him at a writer’s conference last year.
 He’s an expert on the subject.

 Posted in On Writing.